I-am-Frend/Simply-do/README.md

 ###### Validator results

-[Python Checker](https://www.pythonchecker.com) was used to check the code for meeting PEP8 requirements.
-No warnings or errors were found.
+[Python Checker](https://pep8ci.herokuapp.com/#) was used to check the code for meeting PEP8 requirements.
+There are minor warnings being shown, but the code runs fine.
 The results of the validator are in the screenshots below.

 - `run.py`: